TetherPad

 Send hotkeys

-TetherPad is under active development—dogfooded as an iPad plus Mac workflow.
-There is no public TestFlight link yet; when beta opens, this page will be updated.
+TetherPad is under active development and I'm dogfooding it as an iPad plus Mac workflow.
+There's no public TestFlight link yet; when beta opens, this page will be updated.